 Surrounding the play areas are green grass and shady trees, where you can find park benches or picnic tables.
 There is also little paths around the edge so if it is busy you don’t have to walk through the main play area with toddlers.

 The park is well equipped with BBQs and picnic tables.
 There are BBQ facilities close to the toddler play area and near the front of the park by the volcano and water play area.

 Throughout the park there are 3D animals such as crocodiles and turtles and totem poles and tribal heads as points of interest to ignite kids imaginations.
 There is very little shade over the main play areas, except the toddler area so if you visit on a hot day like we did some equipment might be too hot to play on.
 We crossed the carpark and went for a swim at Belmont Oasis after we’d finished playing at the park.

-Faulkner Park (Volcano Park) is located on the corner of Abernethy Road and Wright St Cloverdale.
+Located on the corner of Abernethy Road and Wright St Cloverdale.

 - PJ Masks at Karrinyup Shopping Centre - April 17, 2018

 - Castledare Miniature Railway - April 10, 2018

 - The Faraway Tree Cafe and Community Space, Glen Forrest - April 4, 2018

 - Blasta Brewing Company, Burswood - March 26, 2018

 - Cape View Beach Resort, Busselton - March 20, 2018